eea/eea.docker.taskman/README.md

 #### Import existing data

-If you already have a normal redmine installation (not dockerised) than follow the steps below to import the files and mysql db into the data container.
+If you already have a Taskman installation than follow the steps below to import the files and mysql db into the data containers.

 ##### Import files

-    $ mkdir /var/data && cp -R /path/example/files/ data/
+Get existing files (from production)

+* attach & mount a volume to your host
+* rsync files from production to volume
+* you will get a structure like /<VOLUME-PATH>/<DOCKER-VOLUME-ID>/_data/..

+Import files

     $ docker run -it --rm --volumes-from eeadockertaskman_data_1 -v \
-      /var/data/:/mnt debian /bin/bash -c \
+      /<VOLUME-PATH>/<DOCKER-VOLUME-ID>/_data/:/mnt debian /bin/bash -c \
       "cp -R /mnt/files /home/redmine/data/files && chown -R 500:500 /home/redmine/data/files"

 ##### Import database